AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 So in order to build our baseline system, we’re going to constrain ourselves to the simplest type of model, but we’re going to be clever about how we set things up.

+### Key Ingredients

+With the requirements set out in the previous sections in mind, let's get specific.
+We're going to build a nearest-neighbor based zero-shot classifier, and treat this problem as semantic search, where the queries are text snippets, and the candidate items in the index are labels.

+We'll need:
+- a good vectorizer for snippets of news text and label descriptions
+- an index for looking up the most similar items to a query

 ### Zero-Shot Classification with Semantic Search

 The core idea of many zero-shot text classification methods is to **compare** a text snippet to a label description.

-In this particular task, label descriptions are for example "Man-made disaster" or "Peaceful protest".
-A powerful zero-shot model could be trained to jointly "read" both the text snippet and a label description to output a score indicating how closely related they are.
+For example, given a label description such as "food recall", we want to compare text snippets to this label and identify relevant matches such as "Tesco recalls major chocolate brand products".

 In a nutshell, we wish to have a classifier that can solve this problem:
 ```